The LHCb upgrade I: Muon system

 The monitoring and control electronics have also been completely redesigned to comply with the new 40\mhz readout rate and the new experiment's \Daq and control systems.
 Despite the significant changes required, the new electronics have been designed to be backward-compatible with the original architecture in order to minimise the cost and allowing to reuse of the original crates, cabling, and power supplies.
-The new electronics is presented in Sect.~\ref{ssec:muonELT}, while Sect.~\ref{ssec:muonT40fw} describes the muon-system-specific processing implemented in the back-end electronics system.
+The new electronics is presented in section~\ref{ssec:muonELT}, while section~\ref{ssec:muonT40fw} describes the muon-system-specific processing implemented in the back-end electronics system.
 Section~\ref{ssec:muonECS} presents the new \Ecs software developed to monitor and control the muon system.

 The high particle rates expected in the upgraded muon system required the introduction of specific strategies to mitigate the otherwise unacceptable level of induced inefficiency.
-These are discussed in Sect.~\ref{ssec:muonHRmit}.
+These are discussed in section~\ref{ssec:muonHRmit}.

 The \Mwpc{s} have been operated for eight years and are expected to be left in place for the whole lifetime of the experiment.
 To secure the smooth operation of the muon detector, the number of needed spares has been estimated based on the operational experience during \runone and \runtwo.
 In addition to the ones already available from past productions, 54 new chambers have been built (30 for M5R2 and M5R4 regions and 24 for M2R3, M2R4, M3R4, and M4R2 regions).
-Studies on expected long term operation of the chambers have been performed and are summarised in Sect.~\ref{ssec:muonLTO}.
+Studies on expected long term operation of the chambers have been performed and are summarised in section~\ref{ssec:muonLTO}.